microsoft/Olive/examples/directml/llama_v2/README.md

 python llama_v2.py
 ```

 The first time this script is invoked can take some time since it will need to download the Llama 2 weights from Meta.
+When requested, paste the URL that was sent to your e-mail address by Meta (the link is valid for 24 hours).

 The Llama V2 model is very large, and the optimization process is resource intensive.
 The optimization process can easily take more than 128GB of memory.
 You can still optimize the model on a machine with less memory, but you'd have to increase your paging file size accordingly and the conversion process will take significantly longer to complete (many hours).